 Please note that the institutionalized spouse will also receive a stimulus check.
-However, at this time, it is not known if the check will be issued separately from his / her community spouse’s check.
-It is our assumption that if 2018 or 2019 tax returns were filed jointly, the couple will receive one check (couples who filed joint tax returns are eligible for double the amount of a single filer), while if tax returns were filed separately, each spouse will receive an individual check.
+If 2018 or 2019 tax returns were filed jointly, the couple will receive one check (couples who filed joint tax returns are eligible for double the amount of a single filer), while if tax returns were filed separately, each spouse will receive an individual check.
 Again, for persons on Social Security, there is no need to file tax returns.
 In this case, checks will automatically be received in the same manner in which Social Security benefits are received.

 Medicaid Waiver Beneficiaries